The call for applications for this initiative is now closed. The call will reopen in September 2016.

 - For joint research projects with academic collaborators for a minimum of 12 weeks to a maximum of 24 weeks abroad

-- Partner countries: Brazil, mainland China, India, Mexico, and Vietnam
+- Partner countries: Brazil, mainland China, India, and Mexico

 The Globalink Research Award provides an opportunity for faculty at Canadian universities to strengthen existing international research collaborations and connect with colleagues around the world through the mobility of senior undergraduate and graduate students.